Silca (company)

-Silca S.p.A. is a manufacturer of keys, key cutting machines, semi industrial and industrial key cutting machines.
+Silca S.p.A. is an Italian manufacturer of keys, key cutting machines, semi industrial and industrial key cutting machines.

 Silca S.p.A. is a subsidiary of Kaba Group, a provider of selected segments of the security industry.
 Kaba Holding AG is listed on the SIX Swiss Stock Exchange and employs around 7,500 people in more than 60 countries.
-The Silca brand is internationally recognized within the key business due to its widespread distribution.
 Silca distributes its products all over the world through 130 selected distributors and 8 Business units (Italy, Germany, France, the United Kingdom, Spain, the Netherlands, India and Brazil).

 History

 Silca was founded as “Società per Azioni” Società Italiana Lavorazione Chiavi e Affini in 1974 in Vittorio Veneto, Italy, transforming the handcraft of key manufacturing and duplication into an industrial activity.

 In the span of ten years I.M.P.S.A., now Silca S.A.S., was founded in Paris, Silca U.K. Ltd. in London, and Silca Deutschland GmbH in Heiligenhaus, later moved to Velbert, Germany.
 In 1989 Silca started operating overseas with the subsidiary Silca Keys U.S.A. based in Twinsburg (Ohio).

 In the late 1990s, Silca acquired several companies specialised in the production of key machinery and security products (Bollini s.r.l., GBZ, Elzett) and in 1997 it merged with the Canadian key manufacturer Unican Group.
 In 2000 the Spanish Business Unit Silca Unican Iberica S.A., today Silca Key Systems S.A., was opened in Barcelona.
 In the same year Silca acquired its competitor Ilco Orion S.p.A.

 In 2001 Kaba Holding AG took over the Unican Group, creating one of the largest companies worldwide operating within the security business.

 In the first decade of 2000 Silca has increased the functions and technologies applied to its key cutting machines and the launch of customised finishing for key blanks.